svenvs/MAKEChristmasLightsShow/README.md

 ## Xlights lightshow layout

 Before we can start making our lightshow we have to make our layout.
-This is basically making a picture of all our LED's we have setup around our house ;) ;). for now you can just make a picture of your LED strip and email it too yourself.
+This is basically taking a picture of all our LED's we have setup around our house ;) ;). for now you can just make a picture of your LED strip and email it to yourself.

-to upload your picture click on the layout tab in xlights. and then on the left side you can find background image. there you can add it.
-Its nice to play with the darknes todarken the picture abit so that you can see the colors later.
+to upload your picture, click on the layout tab in xlights. and then on the left side you can find background image. there you can add it.
+Its nice to play with the darkness to darken the picture abit so that you can see the colors later.

 ![Xlight layout tab](/assets/xlightsLayout.png)